-There are a number of retail customer types in the market, and the ways of marketing to them are also quite different.
-As a business owner, it’s very essential to understand your type of customers, because it helps to convert potential customers into new ones and expand the business.
+There are several retail common customer types in the market, and the ways of marketing to them are also quite different.
+As a business owner, it’s essential to understand your type of customers, because it helps to convert potential customers into new ones and expand the business.

-Some customers have a specific need for particular products; however, there are other types who just want to go window shopping, get some ideas, and leave the store without a purchase.
-Therefore, a shop owner must know the common customer types, to build a suitable plan for each type and strengthen their client base.
+Some customers have a specific need for particular products; however, others just want to go window shopping, get some ideas, and leave the store without a purchase.
+Therefore, a shop owner must know the common customer types to build a suitable plan for each type and strengthen their client base.
 Here are the 5 most popular types of customers you will probably encounter in your business.

 This is the type of customer base which takes up only the minority in the marketplace.
 Loyal customers are those who select one company’s product constantly over their competitors for a long period of time.
 If a customer is loyal, very often the price or availability will not matter.
 This is because there are other things that fulfill their needs, for example, product quality or the company’s sustainable mission.

 A loyal customer is a solid base for the sales and the company’s reputation.
 However,50% of loyal customers say they would opt for a company’s competitor if they better fulfill their needs.
 For this reason, businesses should give special care to these loyal clients, such as a loyalty program, membership discount, etc., to maintain a strong loyal customer base.